Residence permit

 Reserve the selected property

-When you have chosen the property, you need to reserve it by depositing some funds in a special bank account.
+When investors have chosen the property, they need to reserve it by depositing some funds in a special bank account.
 Usually, it is 10% of the property cost.
 This process will be controlled by a state lawyer who becomes the guarantor of its legality.

-You have seven days to fully return the deposit.
-During this time, you can cancel the transaction.
-If your decision takes longer, the deposit will automatically transfer to the seller’s account.
+Investors have seven days to fully return the deposit.
+During this time, they can cancel the transaction.
+If the decision takes longer, the deposit will automatically transfer to the seller’s account.

 3